divx89/HowToCode-SimpleData/README.md

 # How to Code - Simple Data
-Exercise Solutions from the EdX course "How to Design Programs - Simple Data", offered by UBC
+Exercise Solutions from the EdX course "How to Code - Simple Data", offered by UBCx